Vision Express: Operations

 There are currently 575 clinics throughout the United Kingdom, Jersey and the Republic of Ireland.
 Of these clinics approx. 195 are fully company-owned, with the remainder being under joint Venture partnerships.

-Vision Express is also in Poland, where it has over 110 clinics.
+Vision Express also operates more than 110 clinics in Poland.
 It opened a series of clinics in India in partnership with Reliance.
-As of 2025, there are 105 Vision Express stores across India.
+In 2025, there were 105 Vision Express stores across India.